joaopizani/paucasedmatura-src/site/src/en/blog/tech/2011-04-09_shell-magic.md

 Working on remote machines using SSH, staying up-to-date with my favorite podcasts and synchronizing them to my MP3 Player, bypassing firewalls and using remote files as if they were local, all these are easier tasks in Linux...

-It makes me even happier, though, when I'm able to accomplish one of these tasks using a SINGLE LINE shell command.
+It makes me even happier, though, that I'm sometimes able to accomplish these tasks using a SINGLE LINE shell command.
 I find some "one-liners" so beautiful that I must share them with you :)

 <!--more-->